-When a traditional taxi cab driver causes a crash, their cab company is often liable because of a legal concept known as vicarious liability.
+When a traditional taxicab driver causes an accident, their cab company is often liable because of a legal concept known as vicarious liability.
 This concept holds employers responsible for the negligent actions employees take while on the job.

-How Does the Claims Process Work After an Uber or Lyft Accident?
+How does the Claims Process Work After an Uber or Lyft Accident?

 Because of the complicated insurance situation with Uber and Lyft, pursuing compensation in these cases is often difficult.
 We can help you understand the identity of the liable party and the applicable insurance policy.
 We will guide you through the claims process and fight for the full value of damages available to you based on the facts of your accident.